Chart Color Schemes

 Infrastructure

-Port Pirie West has emerging levels of nearby infrastructure activity, ranking in the 36thth percentile nationally
+Port Pirie West has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects likely affecting this region.
-Notable ones are: Port Pirie Riverbank Precinct, Port Pirie Masterplan / Yorke Peninsula and Mid North Regional Plan, Green Iron SA Port Pirie Hub, Greening Port Pirie Program.
-The following list details those most relevant.
+AreaSearch has identified nine projects that may affect this region.
+Notable ones are the Port Pirie Riverbank Precinct project, the Port Pirie Masterplan/Yorke Peninsula and Mid North Regional Plan initiative, Green Iron SA's Port Pirie Hub, and Greening Port Pirie Program.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.